SamuelUdeh/terraform-aws-infrastructure/README.md

 terraform destroy
 ```

 The project on "Terraform Automation on AWS Infrastructure" explains how the Infrastructure as a Code (IAC) tool, Terraform, can be used to create infrastructures on Amazon Web Services.
 Terraform allows you to manage infrastructure with configuration files rather than through a graphical user interface.
-It allows you to build, change, and manage your infrastructure in a safe,consistent,and repeatable way by defining your resource configurations that you can version and reuse.
+It allows you to build, change, and manage your infrastructure in a safe,consistent, and repeatable way by defining your resource configurations that you can version and reuse.

 For this project to be successfully done, an AWS account must be created, with your IAM account being set up, a Terraform installed on your machine, and an AWS CLI installed.
 Access keys are created, which are a necessity for you to connect AWS with Terraform.